 While hinting at the national capital location, the 2017 conference theme Evaluation Capital captures two important but often neglected ideas in evaluation.

-A NEW INITIATIVE: Upon registration, each delegate will have the opportunity to choose a ticket extra as a donation to support the participation of Emerging Indigenous Evaluators' participation in aes17 International Evaluation Conference in Canberra.
-The ticket extras for donating are available at the rate of $30, $50, and $150 (GST free).
-You can also choose to donate in multiples or combinations of these amounts.
+Upon registration, each delegate will have the opportunity to choose a ticket extra as a donation to support the participation of Emerging Indigenous Evaluators in the conference.
+There are additional ways you can support the program.